lbijeau/gemini-training/docs/exercises/05-iterative-prompt-refinement/README.md

 1.  **Modify your prompt further.**
     ```bash
-    gemini generate --output practice/fibonacci.py --prompt "Refine the existing Python function to calculate the nth Fibonacci number.
-Ensure it's iterative, includes a docstring, and raises a ValueError if 'n' is a negative number.
-Add type hints for 'n' (int) and the return value (int)."
+    gemini "Refine the existing function in `practice/fibonacci.py`.
+Ensure it raises a ValueError if 'n' is a negative number and add type hints for the 'n' parameter (int) and the return value (int)."
     ```

 2.  **Review the output (Final Iteration):**